oweitman/ioBroker.squeezeboxrpc/README.md

 | ------------------------------ | ----------- | ----------- |  ----------- | ----------- |
 | as a band                      | ARTIST      | empty       |  TRACKARTIST | ALBUMARTIST |
 | as the performers of the album | ALBUMARTIST | ALBUMARTIST |  empty       | empty       |

+It should also be noted that after a change in the LMS, the entire library must\
+be searched and indexed again, and a song must be stopped and restarted\
+before the LMS delivers other data.

 ### Further API documentation